Asal Mohamadi Johnson

 • Health disparities and neighborhood environment

 • Droznin, M., Johnson, A., & Johnson, A. M. (2017).
-Multidrug resistant tuberculosis in prisons located in former Soviet countries: A systematic review.
-PLoS ONE, 12(3), e0174373.
+Multidrug-resistant tuberculosis in prisons located in former Soviet countries: A systematic review.
+PloS ONE, 12(3), e0174373.

-• Johnson, A. M., Woodside, J. M., Johnson, A., & Pollack, J. M. (2017).
-Spatial patterns and neighborhood characteristics of overall suicide clusters in Florida from 2001 to 2010.
-American Journal of Preventive Medicine, 52(1), e1-e7.
+• Johnson, A. M., Woodside, J., Johnson A., & Pollack, J. (2017).
+Neighborhood Characteristics of Suicide Clusters in Florida from 2000 to 2010.
+American Journal of Preventive Medicine.

 • Hines, R. B., Bimali, M., Johnson, A. M., Bayakly, A. R., & Collins, T. C. (2016).
 Prevalence and survival benefit of adjuvant chemotherapy in stage III colon cancer patients: Comparison of overall and age-stratified results by multivariable modeling and propensity score methodology in a population-based cohort.
 Cancer Epidemiology, 44, 77-83.